 After having worked as a developer for various local Austin companies, I finally landed at Rackspace in 2006.
 This would be the beginning of a nine-year journey that saw the creation of OpenStack, where I found myself in positions as a developer, an architect and finally as an engineer leading the OpenStack Keystone/Cloud Identity team at Rackspace.

-I currently work for Red Hat, as a Senior OpenStack Architect, in what is a longtime dream to work for a truly open company.
+I joined Red Hat in 2016 as a Senior Architect, and currently manage the Cloud Infrastructure team in what is a longtime dream to work for a truly open company.
+Red Hat is unlike any company I’ve ever worked with before, it truly is a wonderful place to be.

 All posts on this site are my own.